The 10 Best Dogs for Beginners, Vets Say

 New pet parent?
 Vets recommend these dog breeds.

 For a first-time pet owner, picking the perfect pooch can be overwhelming.
 If you're debating a canine companion, there are multiple factors to consider.
 Families need a breed that gets along well with children and has a mild temperament.
 Older folks should look for lower-energy pups that don't require constant walking and playtime.
-People who live in Florida probably don't want an ultra-furry Husky.
 And you'll need to know what to budget for—doggy daycare if you go to the office, grooming, and pet food, to name a few.
-To make the decision easier for new pet parents, we talked to several veterinarians who shared their top dog breeds for beginners.
+To make the decision easier for new pet parents, we talked to several veterinarians who shared recommendations for the best dog breeds for beginners.
 Read on to see if you're better suited for a happy-go-lucky Lab or a tiny Yorkie.

 There's a reason so many families choose Labrador Retrievers for their first pet and why they're often used as service dogs.
 "Labrador retrievers are friendly and easygoing, which makes them ideal puppers for beginners," says board-certified veterinarian Melissa M. Brock.
 Moreover, they're intelligent, loyal, and great with kids, according to veterinarian and behaviorist Paola Cuevas.